 "A cause is such a reason, so that if we had a sufficiently comprehensive and accurate knowledge of what really takes place, we should see how and why the effect follows from the cause with logical necessity."
 (310)

 Stout’s position on the mind-body problem is not, however, Cartesian.
 In fact it's very contemporary in its general tone.

 Like Davidson, Stout thinks that there's only one substance.
-In most cases, that substance isn't complex enough to cause mentality.
+In most cases, that substance isn't complex enough to cause or bring about mentality.
 However, when complex enough (as in human brains) it does create mentality.
-As Davidson argues, the mental ‘supervenes’ on the material; though it's not identical to it.
-Just as Stout’s mind isn't complex enough when found in material objects ‘infused by mind’; though it is when found in human brains.
+As Davidson argues, the mental supervenes on the physical; though it's not identical to it.
+Just as Stout’s mind isn't complex enough when found in material objects "infused by mind"; though it is when found in human brains.

 So we have two very different aspects of the mind-matter relation: their obvious distinctness and also their continuity.
-Indeed their distinctness can only be explained by their ontological continuity and not by, for example, the mental’s ‘emergence’; or, alternatively, by Cartesian substance dualism.
+Indeed their distinctness can only be explained by their ontological continuity and not by, for example, the mental’s strong emergence; or, alternatively, by Cartesian substance dualism.

 Emergence seems miraculous and doesn't explain anything about the relation.
-Cartesian dualism, on the other hand, can't explain the interaction of mind and brain/body (amongst other things).
+Cartesian dualism, on the other hand, can't explain the interaction of mind and brain/body (among other things).

-Philosophers to this very day are still grappling with the mind-body problem as well as overwhelmingly rejecting Cartesian dualism; as well as rejecting the various kinds of emergence theory which are seen as being little better - in terms of their explanatory power - than Cartesian dualism.
+Philosophers to this very day are still grappling with the mind-body problem and overwhelmingly rejecting Cartesian dualism; as well as rejecting the various kinds of emergence theory which are seen as being little better - in terms of their explanatory power - than Cartesian dualism.